samucodesh/intro/docs/becoming-a-maintainer/how-to-setup-your-project.md

 - guidelines for code and style conventions
 - guidelines for creating pull requests

-For an in-depth look into creating a robust CONTRIBUTING file, please read [this article](https://dev.to/opensauced/how-to-make-a-delicious-contributing-guide-4bp3) by OpenSauced.
+For an in-depth look at creating a robust CONTRIBUTING file, please read [this article](https://dev.to/opensauced/how-to-make-a-delicious-contributing-guide-4bp3) by OpenSauced.

 ## Issue Templates

 Issue templates help guide contributors in providing the specific and structured information needed when opening project issues.
-Having these templates in your repository will ensure you receive the desired information to triage the issue correctly.
+Having these templates in your repository will ensure you receive the information needed to triage the issue correctly.

 You can create various issue templates, such as bug reports, feature requests, documentation updates, etc. Inside these templates, you can have required fields like steps for reproducing the bug or a details section for a feature request.
-You can also attach specific labels like `feature`, `needs triage`, or `bug` to inform the types of issue templates.
+You can also attach specific labels like `feature`, `needs triage`, or `bug` to indicate the types of issue templates.

 ### Creating Issue Templates